 Build Relationships with the Local Press

-At Eduprise, we maintain strong relationships with local journalists where our clients are based.
+At Eduprise, we maintain strong relationships with local journalists where our client schools are based.
 This gives us an advantage in two ways: firstly, we are frequently able to provide journalists with press releases about notable in-school events that help them fill their pages, and help our schools improve their reputation.
-Secondly, we are able to liaise directly with journalists and receive more positive coverage when stories occur, whether that be the introduction of a new principal or an unwelcome surprise.
+Secondly, we are able to liaise directly with journalists and are therefore more likely to receive more positive coverage when stories break, whether that be delivering good news, such as the introduction of a new principal, or sharing an unwelcome surprise.

 Rebuild your Website